MonetDB/monetdb-java/README.md

 ## MonetDB-java

-This repository contains the java source code of the official `MonetDB JDBC driver`, the `MonetDB JdbcClient program`, and some Java test and example programs.
+This repository contains the Java source code of the official `MonetDB JDBC driver`, the `MonetDB JdbcClient program`, and some Java test and example programs.

 The master repository is: [hg monetdb-java](https://www.monetdb.org/hg/monetdb-java/file/tip).